richardhaslam/frackit/paper.md

 taken into account already during the network generation.
 In particular, small length scales and angles at intersecting geometries should be avoided, as well as small distances due to fractures being very close to each other or to the domain boundary.
-Within the above-mentioned non-commercial packages, to the authors knowledge, such a feature (without the check for small angles) is only available in @hyman2015dfnWorks.
+Within the above-mentioned non-commercial packages, such a feature (without the check for small angles) is only available in @hyman2015dfnWorks.
 They describe fractures by polygons, which are also used to approximate elliptical shapes, and the domains are restricted to hexahedra.
 In ``Frackit``, such checks can be performed between arbitrary, possibly